nikolajRoager/RTTGameMinimumViableProduct/devlog.md

 At the same time, here is a list of super-long term features, in no particular order

 * Playback replay
+* Multithreaded physics calculations (if we encounter poor performance)
 * Kirov class cruiser
 * create a new project
 * Sounds